Resettlement, June 2015

-This Tool is the product of collaborative efforts, resulting from consultations and contributions from UNHCR staff and partners in the field and at headquarters in Geneva; it was piloted in 14 countries and has been applied in 40 UNHCR field operations.
+This Tool is the product of collaborative efforts, resulting from consultations and contributions from UNHCR staff and partners in the field and at headquarters in Geneva; it was piloted in 14 countries and was applied in 45 UNHCR field operations in 2014 through early 2015.
 UNHCR would like to thank all those who contributed to the development of this Tool.
 Any part thereof may be reproduced, translated into other languages or adapted to meet local needs without the prior permission of UNHCR provided that:

 UNHCR would be grateful to receive copies of any adaptation or translation into other languages.

 b) UNHCR Manual on a Community Based Approach in UNHCR Operations

 See also, UNHCR Guidance on Community Based Protection